cocos/cocos-docs/en/editor/publish/publish-xiaomi-quick-game.md

 - **Supported Minimum Platform Version Number**: is required.
 According to the requirements of Xiaomi Quick Games, this value must be greater than or equal to **1050**.

 - **Small Packet Mode**: is optional.
 The in-package volume of the quick-game contains code and assets that cannot exceed 10M, and assets can be loaded via network requests. **Small Packet Mode** is to help developers keep the script files in the quick game package, other assets are uploaded to the remote server, and downloaded from the remote server as needed.
-And the download, cache and version management of remote assets, __Cocos Creator__ has already helped the developer.
-What the developer needs to do is the following steps:
+Cocos Creator has already helped the developer with the download, cache, and version management of remote assets.
+The developer needs to do is the following steps:

     1. When building, check the **Small Packet Mode** and fill in the **Small Packet Mode Server Path**.